 While talking about the economy, I think CNI was the first to talk about double-digit growth.
 We want to see the type of growth that our two neighbours have witnessed or even countries like Vietnam which was in the same position like us a few years back but have leapfrogged.
-We, at CNI, are working towards that goal and we are doing a lot of research.
+We at CNI are working towards that goal and we are doing a lot of research.
 We are also working on changing a lot of laws.
-There are many laws that were drafted more than 50 years ago and they have become irrelevant in the present context.
+There are many old laws that were drafted more than 50 years ago and they have become irrelevant in the present context.
 It is time to amend many of them.
 And if you look at the laws closely you will notice that literally all have 'Niyantran' attached to their names.
-Niyantran means to control or restrain.
-This, somehow, suggests they have been drafted to control businesses.
+Nivantran means to control or restrain.
+Even the names of the laws somehow suggest they have been drafted to control businesses.
 It would be a good start if we could change the names of the laws and have something that deals more with encouragement and guidelines.
 We are trying to transform the mindset of the bureaucracy from 'controlling' to 'encouraging'.
 The government is positive towards that.
 Right now, we are facing economic hurdles due to political instability.
 A lot of things depend on political will, the will to start something.
 No matter what we do, CNI's main focus is to have double-digit growth in Nepal.